TRIPTYK/nfw/README.md

 * Validation rules: body rules are created but empty by default.
 Fill it with your rules.
 * Model: model is filled with a primary auto-incremented id, and date system columns.
 Fill it with your columns and relations.
+* Serializer: attributes as empty by default.Fill it with your entity attributes.

 ## Testing